dotnwat/beals-conjecture/README.md

 If `a^x + b^y = c^z`, where a, b, c, x, y, and z are positive integers and x, y and z are all greater than 2, then a, b, and c must have a common prime factor.

+There is a monetary prize offered for a proof or counterexample to the conjecture.
+There is more information about that prize here http://www.ams.org/profession/prizes-awards/ams-supported/beal-prize.

 ## Counterexample Search

 The conceptual strategy for conducting a counterexample search is to compute all possible points `(a, x, b, y, c, z)` and then evaluate the expression `a^x + b^y = c^z`.
 If the expression holds and the bases do not have a common prime factor, then a counterexample has been found.